pingfu/pingfu.github.io/_posts/2016-10-11-brocade-cannot-upgrade-directly-to-6.4-upgrade-to-6.3-first.markdown

 In case v6.3.0d disappears from the HP servers I've mirrored it to S3 storage for safe keeping.
 The mirrored file [v6.3.0d.zip][s3-63-firmware] is 1.22 GB (1,228,374,895 bytes) with an MD5 checksum of `256DDCF0A6D6D8F92A179EFF31DC1EE4`.

-Frustratingly the HPE website doesn't appear to have any kind of coherent order presenting the firmware upgrade version options, so it can take a few minutes to find the latest version of each major release.
+Frustratingly the HPE website doesn't appear to have any kind of coherent order presenting the firmware version options, so it can take a few minutes to find the relevant version of each major release.
 To save time I've listed below direct download links to each firmware that I used during the upgrade.

 * `v6.2.2f9` - [http://downloads.hpe.com/pub/softlib/software12/COL22074/co-138585-1/v6.2.2f9.zip][v6.2.2f9]
 * `v6.3.0d` - [ftp://ftp.hp.com/pub/softlib/software11/COL22074/co-81903-1/v6.3.0d.zip][v6.3.0d]